mmlacak/crochess/docs/source/libcc/cctags.rst

 .. c:enum:: CcTagEnum

-    Enumerates all :term:`tag`\s, used in all variants.
+    Enumerates all :term:`tag`\s, used in all variants; also includes flag for pieces that started a move.

     .. c:enumerator:: CC_TE_None